harisdaniels/playwright-ts-cucumber-project/README.md

-# This Is My Sample Project of Web Automation Testing Using Cypress and Cucumber
+# This Is My Sample Project of Web Automation Testing Using Playwright and Cucumber

 ## Project Information
 For this project, i use: